 GENERIC AVAILABLE: yes

 PRESCRIBED FOR: Calcium-containing products are used as part of a regimen for preventing and treating osteoporosis in individuals with low levels of calcium in their diets.
-Such regimens also may include vitamin D, estrogen replacement therapy, and specific medications for treating osteoporosis, for example, alendronate.
+Calcium carbonate is also used as an antacid for treating minor stomach upset.

-Calcium carbonate-containing products reduce acidity in the stomach, though there may be a rebound phenomenon which causes a greater than normal amount of acid to be produced after the initial acid-reducing effects of the calcium wear off.
+Calcium carbonate-containing products reduce acidity in the stomach.
 The reduction of acid decreases the absorption of iron from the intestine.
 Therefore, doses of calcium and iron should be separated by a several hours.

-Calcium products also bind to Kayexalate (a drug used to treat high levels of potassium) in the intestine and, therefore, may interfere with the action of Kayexalate.
+Calcium products also bind to sodium polystyrene sulfonate (Kayexalate, a drug used to treat high levels of potassium) in the intestine and, therefore, may interfere with the action of Kayexalate.
 Doses of Kayexalate and calcium products should be separated by several hours.

 SIDE EFFECTS: Calcium products rarely cause an upset stomach.
 However, excessive intake or absorption of calcium may lead to increased levels of calcium in the blood (hypercalcemia) which may cause nausea, vomiting, decreased appetite, abdominal pain, dry mouth and thirst.
 Severe hypercalcemia may cause confusion, delirium, stupor, and coma.
 Calcium supplements cause rebound stomach acidity.

 Reference: FDA Prescribing Information